Los Angeles Public Health Schools

 University of Southern California

-The University of Southern California was established in 1880 with just 53 students and today serves over 40,000 students.
+The University of Southern California was established in 1880 with just 53 students and today serves more than 40,000 students.
 USC offers a wide range of degree programs through its 21 schools and divisions, including a Master of Public Health through the Keck School of Medicine.
 The MPH program is available in both on-campus and online formats.

 Master of Public Health